kentnf/VirusDetect/README.md

 - external tool discovery checks
 - a `run` command that can validate inputs, classify samples, and prepare sample working files
 - Python implementations of sample preparation, virus-reference alignment, host subtraction, de novo assembly, aligned contig generation, combined-contig deduplication, and virus identification
-- Python-native `blastn`/`blastx` identification outputs, including raw tables, top-hit tables, contig classification FASTA files, per-sample summary TSV/JSON, HTML summary pages, per-reference detail pages, and undetermined-contig reports
+- Python-native `blastn`/`blastx` identification outputs, including Perl-style contig-classification FASTA files, reference FASTA exports, summary HTML pages, undetermined-contig reports, and compatibility `SAM` / `XLS` outputs
 - a Python-first `run` command for the v2 rewrite line

 The default backend on `main` is `python`.
 The old Perl workflow is no longer runnable through the `virusdetect` CLI on `main`; use the `v1` branch for supported legacy execution.
-Historical workflow notes are documented in [LEGACY.md](/Users/kentnf/projects/cornell/VirusDetect/LEGACY.md).

 Branch roles:

 - `main`: active Python v2 development line
 - `v1`: legacy Perl maintenance line
 - `master`: frozen historical alias of the old v1 state; kept temporarily for compatibility

+Historical standalone utilities under `tools/` are kept on `main` for separate upstream/downstream use, but they are not part of the supported Python runtime path.

 This is still an alpha release line: the Python pipeline is functional through identification and reporting, but report parity and package-manager distribution are not finished yet.